We respect your policy.

 1 Information we process because we have a contractual obligation with you

-When you enrol in the School, or otherwise agree to our terms and conditions, a contract is formed between you and us.
+When you engage with our thinktank, or otherwise agree to our terms and conditions, a contract is formed between you and us.

 In order to carry out our obligations under that contract we must process the information you give us.
 Some of this information may be personal information.